-The Audit Committee is a subcommittee of the Board whose mandate is to perform more in-depth assessments of agreed focus areas, including strengthening work on financial reporting.
+The Audit Committee is a subcommittee of the Board whose mandate is to perform more in-depth assessments of agreed focus areas, including strengthening work on financial reporting and internal control.

 The Board establishes instructions for and appoints members of the Audit Committee from among the Board's own members.